Bloody-Caesar-cocktail-coqtail

 While it might not be well-known elsewhere, in Canada, the Bloody Caesar is practically a staple.
 Some even call it Canada’s national drink.
 It’s so popular that festivals are dedicated to celebrating it.

-The History of the Bloody Caesar
+The Story of the Bloody Caesar

 In short, the Bloody Caesar is essentially a twist on the Bloody Mary, with the addition of clam broth.
 It was created in 1969 in Calgary, Canada.
 At the time, the Calgary Inn (now the Westin Hotel) was gearing up to open a new Italian restaurant called Marco’s.
 Inside the Calgary Inn, there was already a bar called the Owl’s Nest, and the bartender there was Walter Chell.
 He was tasked with creating a signature cocktail for the new restaurant.